MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/authentication-oauth-live-connect.md

 1. [Register](#registerapplication) your application.

 ## <a name="registerapplication"></a>Register Your Application
-Before you can manage authentication for users of your Bing Ads application, you must register your application and get the corresponding client ID and client secret.
+Before you can manage authentication for users of your Bing Ads API application, you must register your application and get the corresponding client ID and client secret.

 1. Navigate to the Microsoft identity platform for developers in the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 You can login using either a personal Microsoft Account or a Work or School Account.